-Some parties in California may only file a mechanic’s lien if they delivered the state’s required “preliminary notice” right after they first furnished labor, material or services to the project.
+Some parties in California may only file a mechanics lien if they delivered the state’s required “preliminary notice” right after they first furnished labor, material or services to the project.
 How soon after?
 The notice must be filed within 20 days, and in fact, is referred to in the industry as the 20-day Preliminary Notice.

 Here are the three most important things you need to know about California’s preliminary notice requirement:

 - Are you required to deliver it?
-If you did not contract with the property owner (i.e. you contracted with the prime, a sub, etc.), the answer is almost always yes.
+If you did not contract with the property owner (i.e. you contracted with the prime, a sub, etc.), the answer is almost always ‘yes.’

 - What must you send?
 California requires you send a very specific form to the property owner.
 You can learn more about it at this website.
 Also, here is a free form for you to download and use as an example.

 - How must you send it and to who?
 California can be picky.
 You must send the notice by certified mail, and just as importantly, you must be able to prove you sent it.
-Check this page out for proof requirements.
+Check out this page for proof requirements.
 Insofar as who needs to receive the notice, the notice should be sent to the property owner, the prime contractor and the construction lender.

 Preparing and sending a California 20-Day Preliminary Notice can be quite complicated, and time consuming.
 Consider outsourcing the work to a service that does it everyday.